European-XFEL/DAMNIT/docs/backend.md

 The `Cell` object is a versatile container that allows customizing how data is stored and displayed in the table.
 When writing [Variables](#variables), you can return a `Cell` object to control both the full data storage and its summary representation.
-A `Cell` takes theses arguments:
+A `Cell` takes these arguments:

 - `data`: The main data to store
 - `summary`: Function name (as string) from the `numpy` module to compute